Flemish government commits 1.56bn euros to power grid and finalises VRT agreement

 The investment in Fluvius will be channelled through ParticipatieMaatschappij Vlaanderen (PMV), the Flemish government’s investment arm.
-In a joint statement, minister president Matthias Diependaele (N-VA) and Deputy ministers Melissa Depraetere (Vooruit), Hilde Crevits (CD&V) and Ben Weyts (N-VA) said that the decision aims to maintain public ownership of vital infrastructure.
+In a joint statement, minister president Matthias Diependaele and deputy ministers Melissa Depraetere, Hilde Crevits and Ben Weyts said the decision aimed to maintain public ownership of vital infrastructure.

 Earlier discussions at Fluvius had considered bringing in private capital, but this approach was rejected by the Flemish government.
-"Fluvius will remain in Flemish hands," the joint statement emphasised.
+"Fluvius will remain in Flemish hands," the joint statement said.

 Website preview